carlsbarton/carlsbarton.github.io/_pages/cv.md

 Skills
 ======
-My key research contributions are in algorithms for the analysis of strings and sequences, with a focus on algorithmic problems arising in bioinformatics and computational biology.
+My key research interests are in algorithms for the analysis of strings and sequences, with a focus on algorithmic problems arising in bioinformatics and computational biology.
 Next generation sequencing data are large collections of strings and developments in the area of string algorithms have turned